ArpoArtStudio/digital-art-auction/README.md

 - **Persistence**: Bid counts and levels persist across sessions using localStorage
 - **Data Sync**: Real-time synchronization across multiple devices via socket server

+### Username Management System

+The platform includes a comprehensive username management system:

+- **Display Options**: Users can choose to display their wallet address (short or full) or ENS name
+- **Admin Approval**: Username change requests require admin approval to prevent abuse
+- **Admin Dashboard**: Dedicated admin interface for managing username change requests
+- **Notifications**: Users are informed about their request status

 See [chat-gamification.md](chat-gamification.md) for complete details and testing procedures.

+## Quick Start

+1. Clone the repository
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to start the development server
+4. Visit `http://localhost:3000` in your web browser
+5. For username change approval management, go to `/admin/users` with an admin wallet connected

 ## Deployment